 The exchange ratios will be determined by dividing the fair value of the New Stock Options, as described above, by the fair value of the Surrendered Stock Options, as described above.
-The result will be rounded up to the nearest one decimal point.
+The result will be rounded up to the nearest 0.5 decimal point.
+No exchange ratio will be less than 1.5.
 The number of New Stock Options received by holders will be the result of dividing the number of Surrendered Stock Options by the applicable exchange ratio, expressed in whole numbers.
 No fractional New Stock Options will be granted.